Kontent-ai-Learn/Learn-Hello-Web-Spotlight/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+### `surge ./build`

+Install Surge.sh on your device via `npm i -g surge` and then run `surge` to deploy the app.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more about Kontent.ai development and best practices in [Kontent.ai Learn](https://kontent.ai/learn).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) and [React documentation](https://reactjs.org/).